This article was written by Taylor.

 The 1920s were a very chaotic decade for Victoria Eugenie.
 She and Alfonso weren’t brought any closer.
 The Spanish populace, especially the military and intelligentsia, was also becoming discontent with the Spanish government and Spanish monarchy.
 It didn’t help matters that Alfonso was completely out of touch with the changing political climate in Spain.
 Victoria Eugenie complained to one of her ladies-in-waiting that he kept taking bad political advice over and over again.

 The death of Queen Maria Cristina, Victoria Eugenie’s mother-in-law, in 1929 sent Alfonso into a state of deep depression.
-Some historians say that her death may have caused the decline and eventually fall of the Spanish monarchy two years later.
+Some historians say that her death may have caused the decline and eventual fall of the Spanish monarchy two years later.

 The 1931 elections were the final nail in the coffin for Victoria Eugenie and Alfonso.
 The Republicans had an overall victory against the Monarchists.
 Victoria Eugenie herself had an intuitive feeling about the demise of the Spanish monarchy, but Alfonso did not.
 Like someone who isn’t aware of the changing atmosphere around them, he was dumbfounded when he heard the results.
 The Republicans soon demanded Alfonso to abdicate.
 Left with no choice, Alfonso left the Royal Palace on 15 April 1931, a few days after the elections.
 Victoria Eugenie and their children were left behind.